S00085/cxp/5.ADR/ADR01_Cloud_Provider_Selection.md

 * Chosen option - Azure.

 ### Decision influenced by the following factors:
-* **Integration** - Application integration with Microsoft components like Azure AD, OpenAI and Power BI Analytics.
-* **Data Platform** - The application is dependent on the data platform, which is rendered in the Azure.
+* **Data Platform** - The application is dependent on the data platform, which is hosted in the Azure.
+* **Data Science** - Manage End to End analytics workloads and advantage to have close integration with data bricks, the Azure data warehouse provides optimal performance in the cloud.
+* **Integration** - Application integration with Microsoft components like Microsoft Entra ID, OpenAI and Power BI Analytics.
 * **Cost**: In terms of cost, Azure is less expensive than AWS and OnPremises based on application deployable components.
-* **Data Science** - Manage End to End analytics workloads and advantage to have close integration with data bricks, the Azure data warehouse provides optimal performance in the cloud.